Advanced Placement Program (84.330)

 Applicant Eligibility

-Local educational agencies, nonprofit organizations, and State educational agencies may apply for AP Incentive grants.
-State educational agencies may apply for the AP Test Fee program.
+State educational agencies, local educational agencies, and national nonprofit educational organizations with expertise in advanced placement services may apply for AP Incentive grants.
+State educational agencies may apply for grants under the AP Test Fee program.

 Beneficiary Eligibility

-Low-income high school students who (1) are enrolled in an advanced placement class; and (2) plan to take an advanced placement test.
+Students from low-income families who are enrolled in an advanced placement class and plan to take an advanced placement test and their teachers benefit.

 Credentials/Documentation